 Key legislation and terminology

-The Northern Territory’s laws relating to withholding and withdrawing life-sustaining treatment and guardianship are contained in two statutes: the Advance Personal Planning Act 2013 (NT) (the APP Act) and the Guardianship of Adults Act 2016 (NT) (the Guardianship Act).
+The Northern Territory’s laws relating to withholding and withdrawing life-sustaining treatment and guardianship are contained in the Advance Personal Planning Act 2013 (NT) (the APP Act) and the Guardianship of Adults Act 2016 (NT) (the Guardianship Act).